 Not all one-way valves are created equal.
 Different designs work better for different jobs.
 Here are the main types:

 These valves have a disc or ball that moves up and down like an elevator.
 When pressure pushes from the right direction, the disc lifts up, allowing flow.
 When pressure comes from the wrong direction, the disc drops down and seals the opening.
+See our complete lift check valve guide.

 Best for: High-pressure systems like boilers and steam lines